 Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+I apologize for the strange sentences and the funny mistakes that could be generated during the process.
+If you read French, the original and correct version can be found here

-Warning : this is NOT a sponsored item, I am not affiliated with any of the brands I quote below in this article.
-I invested little by little, year after year, especially in computer equipment, photography and diving ...
+Warning : this is NOT a sponsored article, I am NOT affiliated with ANY of the brands I cite below in this article.
+I have gradually invested, year after year, particularly in computer, photographic and diving equipment…

 Until 2009: my backpacker luggage

-1. A big backpack (green stuff) for clothes and the rest (10-12 kg)
+1. A large backpack (green stuff) for clothes and the rest (10-12 kg)

 2. A bag-pudding with shoulder strap for diving equipment (10-11 kg)

-2010-2018: my first bag with wheels
+2010-2018: my first wheeled bag

 From July 2018 to today